kittynugget/Test-Documentation/docs/Chapter3.md

 ## 3.5 How to Make Chunks

-**Description.**
-**Note:** Stacks do not have a single Mode attributed to them, and are instead accessible in any Mode.
+**Note:** Chunks do not have a single Mode attributed to them, and are instead accessible in any Mode.

 ### 3.5.1 Accessing Chunk Creation

+To create a chunk the user must click and drag horizonatally across tokens then release.
+This creates a new token-like data structure called a chunk that can be added to chains and annotated similarly to how tokens behave.

-1. As noted above, Stacks can be made in any Mode.
-For now, we’ll show how to access Tag Mode:
+-As noted above, Chunks can be made in any Mode.
+However, when making chunks outside of Tag mode the chunk will automatically be added to a chain as if it was clicked.
-  * Track Mode can be activated by a **Left Mouse Click** on the **Tag Tool Pane Button**:

 ## 3.6 Merging Chains